-I did quite a bit of research on this topic for my book that came out last week, and I’ve seen several bloggers mention that they’re also contemplating doing books at some point, so I thought I would share some of what I’ve learned.
+I did quite a bit of research on this topic for my book that came out last week, and I’ve seen several bloggers mention that they’re also contemplating doing books at some point, so I thought I would share some of the self-publishing basics that I’ve learned.
 I’m by no means an expert, but I’ve managed to get past the initial deer in the headlights phase.

 Where to publish

-There are multiple ways to publish a book, and you can stick to one or do a a mix of several.
+There are multiple ways to publish a book, and you can stick to one or do a mix of several.
 Amazon is the biggest fish in the sea with their Kindle Direct Publishing (KDP) program.
-They allow you to publish an ebook and/or paperback with no up front costs to you.
+They allow you to publish an ebook and/or paperback with no upfront costs to you.
 I’ll come back to them soon.

 You can also publish directly through other book publishing platforms.
 Apple’s iBooks is one option, and they have an iBook Author app that can help.
 If you use Apple’s Pages word processing software, in your file menu there’s a “publish to Apple Books” option built right in Apple’s market share is fairly small, so you probably won’t want that to be your only option.
 Rakuten’s Kobo has a larger share of the ebook market than Apple, and their Writing Life platform can be used to prepare a manuscript to publish with Kobo.
 Kobo ebooks can be read on Kobo ereaders or using the Kobo app.
 You can set your ebook price, and it looks like typically royalties would be 70%

 Your royalty on sales would depend on where the sale was made.
 Your royalties will be lower than if you dealt with each of the different selling platforms directly, but that’s the price you pay for the convenience of having Smashwords do all the work.
 There are a variety of similar distributors out there, but Smashwords is the only one I’ve looked into.